CQCL/pytket-quantinuum/README.md

 # pytket-quantinuum

-[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.
+[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimisation compiler developed by Quantinuum.

 `pytket-quantinuum` is an extension to `pytket` that allows `pytket` circuits to be executed on Quantinuum's quantum devices.